Christian Heritage Party of Canada: Jim Hnatiuk (2008–2014)

 Hnatiuk was elected leader of the CHP in November 2008.
 As a youth, he attended a boarding school run by Oblate priests.
-He joined the Canadian Forces and served with them for 25 years in the Combat Systems Engineering Department in the Canadian Forces attaining the rank of Chief Petty Officer 1st Class.
+He joined the Canadian Forces.
+Hnatiuk has served with them for 25 years in the Combat Systems Engineering Department in the Canadian Forces, attaining the rank of Chief Petty Officer 1st Class.
 He has been involved with various churches and is a deacon at Emmanuel Baptist Church.

-Hnatiuk joined the Christian Heritage Party in 2002 and has run as a candidate for the party in Nova Scotia in the 2004, 2006 and 2008 federal elections.
+Hnatiuk joined the Christian Heritage Party in 2002; he has run as a candidate for the party in Nova Scotia in the 2004, 2006 and 2008 federal elections.

-He became deputy leader of the party in 2005 and was elected leader at the party's November 2008 convention in London, Ontario defeating Harold Ludwig and Rod Taylor on the first ballot of the party's leadership convention.
+Hnatiuk became deputy leader of the party in 2005 and was elected leader at the party's November 2008 convention in London, Ontario; he defeated Harold Ludwig and Rod Taylor on the first ballot of the party's leadership convention.

 Hnatiuk was a candidate in the November 9, 2009 by-election in the riding of Cumberland—Colchester—Musquodoboit Valley, to replace independent Member of Parliament Bill Casey.
 He came in fifth, losing to Scott Armstrong of the Conservative Party of Canada.

-Because of a difference in understanding on the leader's mandate to innovate in membership qualifications, and a motion by the national board to ask that the leader put promotion of his vision on hold until a full board meeting could discuss the vision, Hnatiuk submitted his resignation as leader effective February 1, 2014, though choosing to continue as a party member.
+Because of a difference in understanding on the leader's mandate to innovate in membership qualifications, and a motion by the national board to ask that the leader put promotion of his vision on hold until a full board meeting could discuss the vision, Hnatiuk submitted his resignation as leader effective February 1, 2014; he chose to continue as a party member.

 In his professional life, he operates the largest hunting, fishing and taxidermy business in Nova Scotia.